christinechye/React-Native-101/README.md

         - `nano` gives you the ability to write/edit it
      3. To edit: `Control + O` then press `Enter`
      4. To save/write: `Control + X` and you may need to type `Y` for "yes" to write.
-     5. Copy and paste the path from the tutorial website and paste this at the bottom IF you are having trouble running it.
+     5. Copy and paste the path from the tutorial website (or `export PATH="$PATH:/..."`) and paste this at the bottom IF you are having trouble running it.
         ```
         npm set prefix ~/.npm
         PATH="$HOME/.npm/bin:$PATH"
         PATH="./node_modules/.bin:$PATH"
         ```
-     6. Then, you have to type the following command to link your path to your downloaded components:
+     6. Then, you have to type the following command to activate the changes in the current shell:
         `source ~/.bash_profile`
-        - This command sets your path.
+        - This command imports the file's settings into the current shel.
+Now everytime you open your shell, you bash_profile will automatically be "sourced" and you won't need to run this command everytime.
 DO NOT IGNORE.

 ## Starting your Project
 1. Use terminal to change to the directory you want to make your project.